 Northern Uganda Social Action Fund – Youth Opportunities Program

-The YOP intervention had two official aims: raise youth incomes and employment; and improve community reconciliation and reduce conflict.
+The YOP intervention had two official aims: to raise youth incomes and employment and to improve community reconciliation and reduce conflict.
 The program, targeted at youth from ages 16 to 35, required young adults from the same town or village to organize into groups and submit a proposal for a cash transfer to pay for: (i) fees at a local technical or vocational training institute of their choosing, and (ii) tools and materials for practicing a craft.

 The average applicant group had 22 members.
 Group cash transfers averaged nearly UGX 12.8 million (US$7,108), and varied by both group size and group request.
 The average transfer size per member was UGX 673,026 (US$374) – more than 20 times the average monthly income of the youth at the time of the baseline survey.

 Due to vast oversubscription, the 535 eligible groups were selected at random, using a lottery, to either receive the YOP program or be part of the comparison group.
 A baseline survey was conducted with 2601 individuals in 2008, and 87 percent were successfully followed and interviewed in the endline surveys two and four years later.

 Overall, the program seemed to have strong economic effects.
 Four years later, beneficiaries of the YOP program had 41% higher income and were 65% more likely to practice a skilled trade, such as carpentry, metalworking, tailoring, or hairstyling.
 Hours worked were 17% higher, nearly entirely accounted for by these new professions – while most still farmed part-time, hours spent in agriculture were not different.
 They were also 40% more likely to keep records, register their business, and pay taxes.